Species Peonies

 See Additional Resources below for more detailed information.

 P. lactiflora.
-Seeds Germinating.
+Seeds germinating.

 P. officinalis.
-Adventitious Roots.
+Adventitious roots.

 Additional Resources